 2. We are interested in a diversity of media (paintings, drawings, photographs, prints, computer-designed graphics, collage, etc).

 3. The calendar is printed in colour and we prefer colour images.

-1. Send your submissions by May 31 2015 to email@example.com.
+1. Send your submissions by May 15, 2017 to email@example.com.

-Chosen artists will receive a free copy of the calendar and promotional postcards.
-Because the calendar is a fundraiser, we cannot offer money to artists.
+3. You may send as many submissions as you like.
+Chosen artists and authors will receive a free copy of the calendar and promotional postcards.
+Because the calendar is a fundraiser, we cannot offer money to contributors.

 ABOUT THE CALENDAR

-The Certain Days: Freedom for Political Prisoners Calendar is a joint fundraising and educational project between outside organizers in Montreal and Toronto and three political prisoners being held in maximum-security prisons in New York State: David Gilbert, Robert Seth Hayes and Herman Bell.
+The Certain Days: Freedom for Political Prisoners Calendar is a joint fundraising and educational project between outside organizers in Montreal, Toronto, and New York, in partnership with three political prisoners being held in maximum-security prisons in New York State: David Gilbert, Robert Seth Hayes and Herman Bell.
 We are committed to doing work grounded in an anti-imperialist and anti-racist perspective.
 We work in solidarity with anti-colonial struggles, Political Prisoners and the rights of undocumented citizens and migrants.
-We are queer and trans liberationist.
-We raise awareness of Political Prisoners and Prisoners ofWar in the United States and abroad, many of whom are now in their third decade of imprisonment.
+We are queer- and trans-liberationist.
+We raise awareness of Political Prisoners and Prisoners ofWar in the United States and abroad, many of whom are now in their fourth decade of imprisonment.
 People on the streets should understand the history of today’s social justice movements and how that history is linked to solidarity for PPs/POWs.
 In addition to building that historical awareness, we emphasize the ongoing involvement and continued commitment of PPs/POWs in these same movements.